OP-TED/ted-rdf-docs/notebooks/cpv-and-notices.md

 Additionally, the Publications Office offers an endpoint, https://publications.europa.eu/webapi/rdf/sparql, that allows querying its contents using [SPARQL](https://en.wikipedia.org/wiki/SPARQL), a powerful language for querying RDF data.
 The endpoint can be queried from several applications.

-This document provides some examples of how you can leverage SPARQL to unlock valuable insights from the eProcurement dataspace.
+This document provides some examples of how you can leverage SPARQL to unlock valuable insights from the eProcurement-related data.

 ## Example of integration